Bankrupting DoS Attackers: Analysis of

-Let $\ell$ be the last iteration with some positive number of good jobs, and for $i \in [1,\ell]$ let $g_i$ and $b_i$ be the number of good and bad jobs in iteration $i$, respectively.
-Then the RB cost to the algorithm in an iteration is maximized when all good jobs come at the end of the iteration.
+For $0 \leq \algExp < 1$, \end{lemma} \begin{proof} Let $\ell$ be the last iteration with some positive number of good jobs, and for $i \in [1,\ell]$ let $g_i$ and $b_i$ be the number of good and bad jobs in iteration $i$, respectively.
+Then, the fees paid in an iteration are maximized when all good jobs come at the end of the iteration.
 For a fixed iteration $i$, the cost is: $\sum_{j=1}^{g_i} (b_i + j)^\algExp$.
-Then, the total RB cost of the algorithm, $\AlgRB$ is:
+Then, the total fees paid, $\AlgRB$ is:

-Note that for all $1 \leq i \leq \ell$, $g_i \leq \estGap^2 + \estGap$, by Lemma~\ref{l:upperGood}.
-For simplicity of notation, in this proof, we let $\beta = \estGap^2 + \estGap$; and note that for all $i \in [1,\ell]$, $g_i \leq \beta$.
+Note that for all $1 \leq i \leq \ell$, $g_i \leq \estGap^2 + \estGap +1$, by Lemma~\ref{l:upperGood}.
+For simplicity of notation, in this proof, we let $\beta = \estGap^2 + \estGap + 1$; and note that for all $i \in [1,\ell]$, $g_i \leq \beta$.

 We use exchange arguments to determine the settings for which $\AlgRB$ is maximized subject to our constraints.
-Consider any initial setting of $\vec{g}$, $\vec{b}$.
+Consider any initial settings of $\overrightarrow{g}$ and $\overrightarrow{b}$.
 We assume, without loss of generality, that the $b_i$ values are sorted in decreasing order, since if this is not the case, we can swap iteration indices to make it so, without changing the function output.

 \textbf{Good jobs always packed left.} We first show that $\AlgRB$ is maximized when the good jobs are ``packed left'': $\beta$ good jobs in each of the first $\floor{g/\beta}$ iterations, and $g \bmod \beta$ good jobs in the last iteration.